mariaflores13/asteroid_classification/README.md

 `last_obs                   ` |   |  `datetime64[ns]`
 `'diameter_(km)'            ` |   |  `       float64`

+The speed at which an asteroid will move is given by

+`V = 29.8 km/sec * sqrt( 2/r - 1/a)`

+Where r=distance from sun (radius) in astronomical units and a = semi-major axis of the orbit.
+If the orbit is circular then a=r and the equation reduces to

+`V = 29.8 km/sec * sqrt(1/r)`
+`
 - Eccentricity: Basically the shape of the ellipse, where values close to zero are more elongated while values closer to one are more circular.
-- Semimajor Axis: Half the length of the major axis of the orbit of the asteroid.
+- Semi-major Axis: Half the length of the major axis of the orbit of the asteroid.
 - Inclination: The tilt of the orbit from the reference plane.
 In this case, the reference plane was the ecliptic plane where the orbits of the planets are located.
 - Longitude of the Ascending Node: The angle the orbit is rotated from the reference plane's vernal point, basically describes where the asteroid “ascends” out from the reference plane.
 - Argument of Periapsis: The orientation of the ellipse, or the angle the orbit is rotated with respect to itself.